- Shuttle to Trailhead: 2 hours

 We'll have another relaxing morning before packing up camp for the last time.
 We continue downstream along the Green River, with Squaretop Mountain dominating our views to the west, to Green River Lakes.
 Then we'll hike around the shores of the lakes to our ending trailhead.
 A 2-hour shuttle back to Jackson Hole gives us time to reflect on the incredible journey we've just completed, and hopefully start thinking about what the next one might be!

-One the 4-day variation, which is difficulty Level 4, we'll increase the hiking each day, so we cover approximately 8 miles per day.
+On the 4-day variation, which is Difficulty 4, we'll increase the hiking each day, so we cover approximately 8 miles per day.
 You will see all the same country but with longer days of hiking.

 - Top-of-the-line tent, sleeping pad, sleeping bag, and technical backpack

 - All meals are included from breakfast the first day through lunch on the last day

 - A professional, knowledgeable, certified Wind River hiking guide

 - Roundtrip transportation from your hotel in Jackson, Wyoming to the trailhead and back